Three Reasons Paprika Should Be Your 'New' Favorite Spice

 “I don’t know what it is exactly, but I know I have some that’s been sitting in my spice cabinet for years.”

 If you could’ve seen the look on my face when I received those opinions about paprika!
 I was crushed, but also excited about the opportunity to share my paprika experiences with my non-foodie friends.
 I couldn’t believe what they were missing!
-Paprika—especially fresh paprika—possesses unmatched flavor in the kitchen and too many home cooks aren’t aware of this.
-Well, I’m here to help.
-Let’s fix this, shall we?
+Paprika—especially fresh paprika—possesses unmatched flavor and too many home cooks aren’t aware of this.
+Let’s fix that, shall we?

 PART 1: Why paprika should be your 'new' favorite spice